tuzi123/Birth-Certificates-on-FHIR/README.md

 ## Steps to launch application using docker
+### Important
+The port for web application is 8088.
+The port for FHIR server is 8080.
+192.168.99.100  (shown in the following instructions) is the IP address of the docker container: IP address can be found using:

+> First get the container ID:  ```docker ps```
+> Use the container ID to run to find container IP: ```docker inspect <container ID> ```

+If docker is running in the Virtual Machine ,the IP need to be found and website can be accessed at: *http://IP:8088/*.
+FHIR server can be accessed at: *http://IP:8080/*.
+Otherwise, the website can be accessed at: *http://localhost:8088/*.
+FHIR server can be accessed at: *http://localhost:8080/*.
+Please choose the correct URL to access the website and FHIR server.
+Please replace the URL in the following instructions according to docker container IP address.
+### Instructions
 ```docker-compose up``` can be run at either root directory or Final Delivery (directory. )
 1. Download the Final Delivery folder
 2. In docker terminal, go to the Final Delivery folder, run ```docker-compose up```